 Facebook: Melt with Niki in The OC | @NikiandMELT

 Reducing stress wherever possible can help you recover from shingles.
 Using MELT Method can help reduce the daily accumulation of stress.
 My suggestion is to do the following treatments at least 3-4 times a week:

 Let one of the MELT Instructors listed on this site help you.
-Click here to find if there’s one near you, or sign up for a free trial of MELT On Demand.
+Click here to find if there’s one near you, or sign up for MELT On Demand.